 Every five years, Master Electricians must submit:

-- ESA Renewal form — this will be sent to you
+- An ESA Renewal form that will be sent to you

 - Valid professional designation (i.e. Certificate of Qualification)